benjholla/BrewLog/_posts/2015-1-17-gift-of-the-magi-cyser.md

 According to Wikipedia a [mead](https://en.wikipedia.org/wiki/Mead) made with cinnamon and apples may be referred to as either a cinnamon cyser or an apple metheglin.

 ## Brew Notes
 We used a locally sold pasteurized but preservative free apple cider (not apple juice) from [Deal's Orchard](http://www.dealsorchard.com/Cider.html) in Jefferson, IA.
-We bought a gallon (12 lbs.) of local pure clover honey from [Moenck Honey Farms](https://facilityexplorer.iowadnr.gov/facilityexplorer/SiteDetail.aspx?facID=310386848) in Lehigh, IA.
+We bought a gallon (12 lbs.) of local pure honey from [Moenck Honey Farms](https://facilityexplorer.iowadnr.gov/facilityexplorer/SiteDetail.aspx?facID=310386848) in Lehigh, IA.
 We used 3 of the large hearty cinnamon sticks from the [Brewer's Best](http://www.amazon.com/gp/product/B00IT77N6U/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00IT77N6U&linkCode=as2&tag=zombiest-20&linkId=CGS2OIT7L76HWTZM) brand cinnamon sticks.
 The orange peel was from an orange we peeled fresh and let air dry.

 At day two of primary fermentation there was still no visible signs of fermentation, so we added 3 teaspoons of [Fermax yeast nutrient](http://www.amazon.com/gp/product/B0064OPEFC/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B0064OPEFC&linkCode=as2&tag=zombiest-20&linkId=UTHQYLR52OJI4F7Q).
 Within an hour the fermentation was bubbling like mad and continued at the same pace for at least a week and a half!